 - This is a mandatory benefit in Singapore for Singapore Citizens (SCs) and Permanent Residents (PRs) and it is subject to legislation.
 Employers must comply with this legislation and auto-enroll eligible employees in their monthly Central Provident Fund (CPF) declarations.

 - Currently, the contributions of the employee and an employer depend on the age and income of the employee.
 Only the first $6,000 of monthly wages are taken into consideration for the computation of CPF contributions.
 The contribution levels for those aged below 55, earning above $750 per month, is 37% of the basic monthly wage (employer contribution 17%, employee contribution 20%).
 This is the highest contribution bracket.
 The contribution levels for those earning less than $750 per month and/or age 55 and above, are lower.

-- On January 1, 2021 CPF contribution increases begin.
+- On January 1, 2021, CPF contribution increases began.
 Currently, 37% is applicable up to age 55, however that will be extended to 60.
 Today, those aged 55 to 60 have a 26.5% contribution level (combined), those aged 60 to 65 contribute 16.5%, and a contribution level of 12.5% for those above 65.
 All these brackets will move upwards over time.
-By 2030, the full CPF rate will be applicable for those age 55 – 60.
+By 2030, the full CPF rate will be applicable for those aged 55 – 60.
 This article explains the changes.

 - All employees are legally entitled to seven days of annual leave.
 It is common for employers to offer a minimum of 14 days and a maximum of 28 days of leave.